 NACElink: This system allows alumni to search job openings that have been posted by employers, as well as to post your résumé for these employers to view.
 Visit NACElink to get started.
 If you don't already have a username and password, please contact us at firstname.lastname@example.org to set up an account.

-Job Fairs: Graduates of the most recent five classes are welcome to attend our job fairs, the Collegiate Career Expo, held annually in Indianapolis, IN, and the Spotlight Job and Internship Fair held in Lexington, KY.
+Career Fairs: Graduates of the most recent five classes are welcome to attend our career fairs, Indiana Means Business Career Fair, the Collegiate Career Expo, both held annually in Indianapolis, IN, and the Spotlight Job and Internship Fair held in Lexington, KY.
 These exclusive fairs are co-sponsored by Hanover College and target seniors and recent graduates of liberal arts colleges in Indiana and Kentucky.

 Networking tips and leads: The Career Center can provide you with a list of alumni in a specified career field or within a certain geographical area to help you network.
 If you have a profile at LinkedIn, we encourage you to join our group, Hanover Career Alumni Network (HanoverCAN).
 HanoverCAN allows you to network with a variety of other Hanover Alumni within a myriad of career fields.
 Log in to LinkedIn and go to Hanover Career Alumni Network .